vivainio/authorizr/README.md

 so you don't have to ship the secret with your source code; this makes using the service more secure, assuming that you trust the admins authorizr to not abuse the api secret.
-The source code only contains cred_id to be used with CreateSession below.
+The source code only contains cred_id to be used with CreateSession (see below).

 You specify the application credentials on the admin interface at Authorizr web service.
 You can only modify and view services that you